CBIIT/rcellminerUtilsCDB/README.md

 # Description

-Utility functions for rcellminer package used by the [CellMinerCDB](https://github.com/CBIIT/cellminercdb) interactive web application for cell line pharmacogenomics data exploration.
-Data includes tables to map between drugs and cell lines from different datasets.
+Utility functions for rcellminer package used by the [CellMinerCDB](https://github.com/CBIIT/cellminercdb) interactive web application for cell line pharmacogenomics data exploration across datasets or data sources.
+These datasets share common cell lines and/or drugs but have or use different names or labels.
+To compare data between these datasets, we created mapping tables for cell lines and drugs.

 # Project Structure

 Key folders described below:

 -   data: Contains the following data files
-    -   cellLineMatchTab.RData: Mapping table of cell lines in different collections (e.g., NCI60) and [Cellosaurus](https://www.cellosaurus.org/) identifiers.
+    -   cellLineMatchTab.RData: Mapping table of cell lines in different datasets (e.g., NCI60) and [Cellosaurus](https://www.cellosaurus.org/) identifiers.
-    -   drugSynonymTab.RData: Mapping table of drugs from different collections and synonym names taken from [PubChem](https://pubchem.ncbi.nlm.nih.gov/)
+    -   drugSynonymTab.RData: Mapping table of drugs from different datasets and synonym names mainly taken from [PubChem](https://pubchem.ncbi.nlm.nih.gov/)
     -   geneToChromBand.RData: Mapping table of genes to chromosomal locations
     -   HugoGeneSynonyms.RData: Mapping table of gene symbols to synonyms taken from [HGNC](https://www.genenames.org/)
 -   inst: Script updating the data files